 - I like to use frozen green beans that I thaw and get the excess water out of them.
 We like our green beans to still have texture so I don’t cook mine first, but if you want them to be really soft when ready to e cat, you can steam them some before mixing them into the parmesan sauce.

 - Fresh green beans can be used as well.
-Just steam them a few minutes first to help soften them up.
-You can even use canned green beans if you wish, just knows they may come out a lot softer than the frozen or fresh ones.
+Just steam them for a few minutes first to help soften them up.
+You can even use canned green beans if you wish, just knows they may come out a lot softer than frozen or fresh ones.

 - Say you are hoping to make this more like the traditional green bean casserole for your holiday meal, well, good news.
 You totally can.
 Simply add in some chopped mushrooms when you are mixing up the green beans and bacon.
 I do recommend sauteing the mushrooms before adding them to avoid them releasing additional water into the cream sauce.
 You can even top with those store-bought crispy onions if your family wants them.
 You can also fry up your own onions for a healthier option.